 Funding for retiree health benefits began more than 25 years ago.
-This year, valuation assets represent over 117% of accrued liabilities, while last year the funded percent was 73%.
-The increase is due to the asset transfer from the IRMBT and the favorable Plan experience.
+This year, valuation assets represent over 121% of accrued liabilities, while last year the funded percent was 117%.
+The increase is due to primarily to the favorable Plan experience.